rackerlabs/design-system/_component_design/radio-buttons.md

 ### Error

-An error state can apply to checkboxes when the user selects, de-selects, and hovers over a checkbox.
+An error state can apply to radio buttons when the user selects, deselects, and hovers over a checkbox.

-Refer to [focus states]({{site.baseURL}}/style/focus-states.html), for guidance in constructing in focus checkboxes in an error state.
+Refer to [Focus States]({{site.baseURL}}/style/focus-states.html) for guidance in constructing in focus radio buttons in an error state.

 {% endcolumn %}